LucasDelfino92/morrowindsharp/readme.md

 - [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a small guide for a (mostly) bug-free, stable, and purist Morrowind experience.
 - [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
-- [**Sigourn's Mod List**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): you enter the rabbit hole here, and there's no turning back.
+- [**Morrowind Improved**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): you enter the rabbit hole here, and there's no turning back.
 Mods that go beyond the purist approach, aiming for a vanilla+ feel, will be found in this section.

 ## MOD ORDER AND LOAD ORDER

 My mod list uses a working mod installation order and plugin load order that guarantees conflicts will be kept to the bare minimum.
-You can download a package containing these in .txt form from here: [**Mod List: May 30th**](https://www.mediafire.com/file/otqxn98a2s6p4z2/Mod_List_May_30th.zip/file)
+You can download a package containing these in .txt form from here: [**Morrowind Improved June 3rd**](https://www.mediafire.com/file/1i6vynaefu58za5/Morrowind_Improved_June_3rd.zip/file)

 The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
 Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
 - If you use a different mod manager or don't feel like overwriting your personal **loadorder.txt**, you will have to adjust your load order manually.
 Simply follow the plugin order listed in **loadorder.txt**.